 About this subject

 Perhaps the greatest challenge facing humankind is anthropogenic climate change, the rapid warming of the earth’s temperature driven by the consumption of fossil-fuels and emission of greenhouse gases into the atmosphere.
-In this course you will investigate the economic consequences of both action and inaction on climate change, investigating case studies on a local, national, and international scale.
-You will examine the political challenges faced by national governments and international organisations in tackling global emissions, and assess the impact of treaties such as the Kyoto Protocol and the Paris Agreement.
+In this course you will investigate the political challenges and economic consequences of both action and inaction on climate change, utilising case studies on a local, national, and international scale.

 Learning outcomes

-- Demonstrate knowledge and understanding of the economic impacts of climate change.
+• Be able to demonstrate knowledge and understanding of the economics impacts of both action and inaction on climate change.

-- Engage critically with a range of national and international policy initiatives to address climate change.
+• Be able to engage critically with a range of local, national, and international policy initiative to address climate change.

 Who is this course suitable for?

-This course would suit Social Sciences and Humanities students, especially those with a background in Politics, Philosophy, Economics, Development Studies, Human Geography, or International Relations.
+This course would suit students in Social Sciences and the Humanities, especially those with a background in Politics, Philosophy, Economics, Development Studies, Human Geography, or International Relations.

 Dates and availability